Couplings for determinantal point processes and their reduced Palm distributions with a view to quantifying repulsiveness: Introduction

 Section~\ref{s:main} shows that these results can be extended: For a DPP $X$ on any locally compact Polish space $\Lambda$, there is a coupling such that almost surely $X^u\subseteq X$, $\xi_u:=X\setminus X^u$ consists of at most one point, and the distribution of $\xi_u$ can be specified.
-Note that $\kappa_u$ and $\xi_u$ share the same intensity function.
+Note that $\kappa_u$ and $\xi_u$ share the same intensity function, but Goldman did not establish that $\kappa_u$ consists of at most one point.
 As in \cite{Goldman} we only verify the existence of our coupling result.
-We leave it as an open research problem to provide a specific coupling construction or simulation procedure for $(X,X^u)$ (restricted to a compact subset of $\Lambda$); possibly this may provide a faster simulation algorithm than in \cite{LMR12extended,LMR15,MR2016}.
+We leave it as an open research problem to provide a specific coupling construction or simulation procedure for $(X,X^u)$ (restricted to a compact subset of $\Lambda$), hence extending the simulation algorithm for a DPP \cite{Hough:etal:06,LMR12extended,LMR15,MR2016}.

-Section~\ref{s:discussion} discusses how our coupling result can be used for describing the repulsiveness in a DPP, specifically when considering the notion of a most repulsive DPP by which we mean that for all $u\in\Lambda$ with $K(u,u)>0$, almost surely $\xi_u$ has one point.
-In particular, we relate this definition to most repulsive stationary DPPs on $\mathbb{R}^d$ as defined in \cite{LMR15,BiscioLavancier}.
-For example, if $X$ is a standard Ginibre point process, we obtain a similar result as in \cite{Goldman}: $X$ is a most repulsive DPP and the point in $\xi_u$ follows $N_\mathbb{C}(u,1)$.
+Section~\ref{s:discussion} discusses how our coupling result can be used for describing the repulsiveness in a DPP, including when considering the notion of a globally most repulsive DPP by which we mean that for all $u\in\Lambda$ with $K(u,u)>0$, almost surely $\xi_u$ has one point.
+For example, if $X$ is a standard Ginibre point process, we obtain a similar result as in \cite{Goldman}: $X$ is a globally most repulsive DPP and the point in $\xi_u$ follows $N_\mathbb{C}(u,1)$.
+In particular, we show that our definitions extend those given in \cite{LMR15,BiscioLavancier} for stationary DPPs on $\mathbb{R}^d$, and by considering the distribution of the point in $\xi_u$, we demonstrate how the range of repulsion can differ with DPPs that have the same intensity and the same global repulsiveness.
 Moreover, we consider the cases of a finite set $\Lambda$ and when we have a stationary DPP defined on $\Lambda=\mathbb R^d$.
-Finally, we compare with most repulsive isotropic DPPs on $\mathbb{S}^d$, the $d$-dimensional unit sphere in $\mathbb{R}^{d+1}$, as studied in \cite{Moelleretal18}.
+Finally, we compare with globally most repulsive isotropic DPPs on $\mathbb{S}^d$, the $d$-dimensional unit sphere in $\mathbb{R}^{d+1}$, as studied in \cite{Moelleretal18}.